JohnGooler/symanteclog/readme.md

-# Symantec Security log catcher.
+# Symantec Security log to firewall.

 Get the security log from Symantec IDS/IPS and find the IP-address that attacked.